gavthetallone/devops-practical-project/README.md

 ![Image of CI/CD pipeline](./images/ci-cd-pipeline.png)
 <br><br>
+This concept is developed further [below.](#jenkins-pipeline)
+<br><br>

 ### Services Diagram

-The services that are built using Docker Compose can be described like this:
+The services that are built using Docker Compose can be described in the image below.
+The steps are as follows:
+1. Service 1 will send a GET request to service 2 to "GET" a random Pokémon region.
+2. Service 1 will then send a GET request to service 3 to get a random Pokémon type.
+3. Service 1 then combines the two objects into a dictionary which is sent as the payload in a POST request to 		service 4.
+4. Service 4 will unwrap the payload and use the Pokémon region and type to find a predefined Pokémon name that is 	attached to that type and region.
+5. Service 4 will then return the Pokémon name back to service 1, where it will be used to display the randomly 		generated Pokémon to the user.
 <br>

 ![Image of services](./images/services.png)
 <br>

 Note that this includes the 4 key services as defined above and another 2 services: a MYSQL database for persisting data, and an NGINX reverse proxy to forward client requests.
+<br><br>

 ### Infrastructure Diagram

-The layout of the GCP virtual machines and how they relate to the user can be described like this:
+The layout of the GCP virtual machines and how they relate to the user can be described in the image below.
+The NGINX load balancer acts as a gateway to the application for the user, and redirects the user to the VM which has the least connections.
+In this way, the connections and work to be done will be balanced evenly across the pool of virtual machines in the Docker swarm:
 <br>

 ![Image of infrastructure](./images/infrastructure.png)
+<br><br>

 ### Risk Assessment